Do you know what stinks? Besides patchouli and sweaty feet, a negative critical attitude.

 I can’t say exactly how I started to change but I do know that my mindset played a critical part.
 Making an effort to seek the good and positive is key.
 And it is an effort, it takes extensive work to change.

-Many great quotes and books about being positive and not making excuses have been written and shared over and over; but until you make some kind of head to heart connection, nothing will ever change.
+Great quotes and books about being positive and not making excuses have been written and shared over and over; but until you make a head to heart connection, nothing will ever change.
 A good reading list is an excellent start.

 If you find yourself making fun of people or criticizing, I would invite you to take a step back and examine yourself?
 Is this the best way to spend your time?
 Is it making you a better person?
 Is there a possibility you sound like a miserable hag too?